NOVA Secure File-Sharing

 πŸ€– MCP Server - AI Assistant Integration

-For AI-assisted workflows using Claude or other MCP-compatible assistants.
+For AI-assisted workflows using Claude or other MCP-compatible assistants, integrate the publicly deployed https://nova-mcp.fastmcp.app/mcp as a custom connector in your mcp client.

 Best for: Natural language file operations, AI agent workflows, conversational interfaces